qbeyond/terraform-azurerm-archetype-lib/policy_definitions/network_security/README.md

 ## Restrictions that come with this Set
 ### Inline creation subnet and vnet
-Terraform is not able to merge the Subnet with the vnet before checking wether the recources are conform.

 The NSG association is a dedicated resource that is applied by Terraform after creating the subnet.
 See also this [Terraform Issue](https://github.com/hashicorp/terraform-provider-azurerm/issues/9022)

 Therefore the subnet has to be created inline with the vnet, eg. like this:

 ```terraform